paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 ### Day 7:  La Chartreuse de la Verne - St Grimaud - St-Tropez

 Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,

+Then drive to Grimaud,

+We will drive to Cannes by taking the superb road of Esterel,  red rocky moutains chain along the coastline and enjoy Meditterarnean sea view for 1 hour and half.
+Dinner and night in Cannes.

 ### Day 8: Cannes -- Iles Sainte Honorat -- Croisette